-While there is no specific whistleblower protection law, whistle blowing-related rules are incorporated in a series of normative acts, such as the Law on Preventing and Combating Corruption No. 90 of April 25, 2008, the Law on Conflict of Interests No. 16 of February 15, 2008, the Criminal Code of the Republic of Moldova, etc. In addition, a central role is played by the Law on the Protection of Witnesses and other Participants in Criminal Trials, No. 105 of May 16, 2008, which foresees protection of participants in criminal trials whose life, physical integrity, freedom and property are endangered due to their delivery of information to investigative bodies and courts pertaining to severe, very severe and extremely severe criminal offences.
+While there is no specific whistleblower protection law, whistle-blowing-related rules are incorporated in a series of normative acts, such as the Integrity Law No.82 dated May 25, 2017, the Law No.133 dated June 17, 2016 on disclosure of property and personal interests, the Criminal Code of the Republic of Moldova, etc. In addition, a central role is played by the Law on the Protection of Witnesses and other Participants in Criminal Trials, No. 105 of May 16, 2008, which foresees protection of participants in criminal trials whose life, physical integrity, freedom and property are endangered due to their delivery of information to investigative bodies and courts pertaining to severe, very severe and extremely severe criminal offences.